Log Cabin Republicans: Criticism

 LCR has been criticized for failing to promote Republican principles.
 Focusing on "the battle for gay and lesbian civil rights" at its March–April 2005 convention and Liberty Education Forum National Symposium, panel topics included "Corporate Diversity"; "Family Fairness"; and "Is Sexual Orientation a Choice?"
 This caused two Washington Post opinion columnists to say that "the Log Cabin Republicans are looking less and less Republican."

-In 2012, the Log Cabin Republicans were criticized by advocates of gay rights and marriage equality for endorsing Republican candidates who advocated new limitations on the legal rights of gay Americans as well as the retention of current discriminatory laws and policies.
+As of 2022, the Texas GOP Convention has refused to allow the LCR to have a booth at the convention for at least twenty years.
+The state party's position has been criticized by Donald Trump Jr and by Richard Grenell.

 Some in the LGBT community have expressed dissatisfaction with LCR, viewing it as a centrist organization that does not represent LGBT economic conservatives.
 In 2009, two former LCR members, Christopher R. Barron and Jimmy LaSalvia, formed GOProud to represent LGBT economic conservatives and libertarians; it was dissolved in 2014.

 LCR president Greg Angelo described the "preservation of LGBT rights and support for the LGBT community" as hallmarks of Donald Trump's 2016 Presidential campaign, and asserted that support would continue during his presidency.
-On that same day as these comments were made, the New York Times reported that the Trump administration had rescinded Obama-era guidance on transgender students' rights.
+On that same day as these comments were made, The New York Times reported that the Trump administration had rescinded Obama-era guidance on transgender students' rights.
 David Badash, editor-in-chief and founder of the New Civil Rights Movement has criticized LCR for not opposing this action.
 In 2017, Angelo described Trump as "the most pro-LGBT Republican president in history."
 In a February 2018 interview, he said that Trump recognizes marriage equality as the "settled law of the land, sent a letter of congratulations and commemoration [on Log Cabin's 40th anniversary], and has people in his Cabinet who support marriage equality."
-Angelo therefore concluded that "Trump is even better for the LGBTQ community than former President Barack Obama," despite other evidence to the contrary.
+Angelo therefore concluded that "Trump is even better for the LGBTQ community than former President Barack Obama".

-LCR’s decision to hire Isabella Riley Moody as an “outspoken ambassador” for the group was questioned due to Moody’s blatantly homophobic rhetoric, her own statement that the LCR’s statement of principles “really just grosses me out and makes me want to vomit”, and her claim that she only signed on in order to “troll the left”.
+LCR's decision to include straight conservative Isabella Riley Moody as an "outspoken ambassador" for the group was questioned due to Moody's homophobic rhetoric.
+After stating in an interview that the LCR's statement of principles "really just grosses me out and makes me want to vomit" and posting on Twitter that "being ‘gay and proud’ is itself GROOMING," her name was removed from the group's website.